 Naturally, there is no advance payment, you will just be writing the book in the hope of selling copies and eventually getting paid for the long hours of writing.

 Once your book is ready, it will be up to you to find bookstore willing to put your book on display.
 You will also have to craft your own marketing drive, however, this can be an enjoyable and creative process.
+If you do find yourself struggling with marketing, you could get in touch with someone like Victorious, who have the knowledge and expertise to help you make a splash online and get your potential readers to visit your site and, hopefully, buy your book.

 100% of the profits are yours, keeping in mind that you may have to pay the designer of your cover and perhaps a designated editor.